Larry Long (politician): 2002 South Dakota Attorney General election

-Beadle County States Attorney Mike Moore had declared he would run for the Democrat nomination, but agreed to step aside for state senator Ron J. Volesky who finished 2nd in the Democrat Gubernatorial race to James Abbott.
+Beadle County States Attorney Mike Moore had declared he would run for the Democratic nomination, but agreed to step aside for state senator Ron J. Volesky who finished 2nd in the Democratic Gubernatorial race to James Abbott.

 Larry won the general election by defeating Democrat Ron Volesky and Libertarian Bob Newland.
 Larry received 174,513 (53.52%)votes; Ron received 139,451 (42.76%) votes and Bob received 12,131 (3.72%) votes.

 2006 South Dakota Attorney General election

 Larry won reelection by defeating Democrat Ron Voelsky for the second time and Libertarian Randy Ristesund for the first time.
 Larry received 207,079 (64.66%) votes; Ron received 104,267 (32.56%) votes and Randy received 8,904 (2.78%) votes.

 Attorney General of South Dakota

 Larry developed the 24/7 Sobriety program wherein Defendant would come in to do a PBT (Preliminary Breath Test) twice a day to prove they had not been using alcohol while out on bond.
 This program allowed the Defendant to continue to work and provide for his/her basic needs as well as his family, but hold him/her accountable while they awaited trial.

 Larry also argued one case before the U.S. Supreme Court during his time as Attorney General of South Dakota.
-He resigned in 2019 to become a judge of the South Dakota Circuit Court.
+He resigned in 2009 to become a judge of the South Dakota Circuit Court.